AdelekeAdedeji/pylytic/README.md

 ### Newton-Raphson Method
 A root-finding algorithm used here for high-precision computation of square roots and more.
 The method iteratively refines an initial guess to converge on an accurate result.

----
+For more information about Pylytic, check out: [Pylytic on Medium](https://medium.com/@aadeleke91618330/introducing-pylytic-a-fast-and-secure-python-library-for-evaluating-complex-mathematical-9c9f1b9d019b)

+___
 ## License
 [MIT License](https://opensource.org/licenses/MIT)